AusSRC/POSSUM_workflow/README.md

 - Stokes I component catalogue cross-matching
 - [CADC](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/) data transfer

-We will write a [Nextflow](https://www.nextflow.io/) for these steps.
+We will write a pipeline for [Nextflow](https://www.nextflow.io/) for these steps.